 Advertising for any event receiving funds from the Committee shall bear the SGA logo or be otherwise approved by the Director of Public Relations.

-Any student organization who receives funding must be in good standing with the Department of Student Engagement.
+Any student organization who receives funding must be a recognized organization in good standing with the Department of Student Engagement.

 Organizations are required to comply with university event policies as noted in the Event Planning Guide.
 Failure to do so will result in the loss of the right to request funding until additional training has been received from Student & Campus Life.